 To change the mode press the "MODE" button until the desired mode is displayed.

-The "MODE" button is also used to enable or disable the ADS-B out function.
-Press the "MODE" button for at least 3 seconds until the ADS-B indication changes (see 2.2.7).
+The "MODE" button is also used to activate or deactivate the ADS-B out function.
+Press the "MODE" button for at least 3 seconds until the ADS-B indication changes (see chapter 2.2.7).